 Depending on your district's needs, your teachers may need CS professional development, an approved CS certification program, robust curriculum aligned to the NYS Standards, or all of the above.
 Different teachers may need different levels of support, certification pathways, and/or instructional coaching.

-After you identify training needs, you'll need funding, volunteers, after school and outside of school time programs, and university partners that align with your CS district plan
+After you identify training needs, you'll need funding, volunteers, after school and outside of school time programs, and university partners that align with your CS district plan.

 All districts in New York are learning how to implement CS together.
 Join organizations such as NYSCATE, CSTA (and your local chapter), ISTE, and CSForAll to connect with the local & national CS education communities for support.